Anxiety Treatment — San Jose, CA and Campbell

 Meditation, whether guided or self-directed, is an excellent way to calm the mind and relieve stress.
 Meditation has been used for millennia as a way to assuage fears, lower your heart rate and breathing, and ease tension.

 The steps to meditate are simple, but it may take some time to get used to it.
 First, you sit or lie comfortably—comfort is paramount, so that you can free your mind of any physical problems.
 Close your eyes—shut out the world and tune out your surroundings.
-Don’t go out of way to control your breath—don’t count your breaths—just try to breathe as naturally as you can and let it come.
+Don’t go out of way to control your breath—don’t count your breaths or focus on overly deep breathing—just try to breathe as naturally as you can and let it come.
 Then you can do a variety of things.
 You can try to clear your head of all thoughts and just be, or you can go the other direction and try to concentrate on a single thought, point, or feeling.